jerrywdlee/clipy-mate-cli/README.md

 ### Gist Construction
 Clipy Mate will create a gist named `<YOUR_NAME>/ClipyMateCli` includes files below:

-- `ClipyMateCli`, This file is Clipy Mate log file
+- `ClipyMateCli`, This file is Clipy Mate upload info file.
 - `clipySnippets.json`, This file is snippets for download and import.
-- `clipySnippets.xml`, This file is as same as `clipySnippets.json` but can be imported by Clipy App
+- `clipySnippets.xml`, This file is as same as `clipySnippets.json` but can be imported by Clipy App.

 ## Contributing